-The main science goal of the CHEOPS mission will be to study the structure of exoplanets smaller than Saturn that are orbiting bright stars with revolution periods below 50 days.
-With an accurate measure of masses and radii for an unprecedented sample of planets, CHEOPS will set new constraints on the structure and hence on the formation and evolution of planets in the sub-Saturn mass range.
-In particular, CHEOPS will:
+The main science goal of the CHEOPS mission is to study the structure of exoplanets smaller than Saturn that are orbiting bright stars with revolution periods below 50 days.
+With an accurate measure of masses and radii for an unprecedented sample of planets, CHEOPS can set new constraints on the structure, formation. and evolution of planets in the sub-Saturn range.
+In particular, CHEOPS aims to:

-- Determine the mass-radius relation in the planetary mass range from 20 down to 1 Earth mass, with unprecedented precision.
-In particular CHEOPS will be able to measure radii to a precision of 10%.
-By targeting stars located anywhere on the sky which are bright enough for precise radial velocity follow-up, CHEOPS will not suffer from the limitations in planet mass associated with fainter stars.
-CHEOPS will provide a unique and large sample of small planets, with well-measured radii, enabling the robust bulk density estimates needed to test theories of planet formation and evoluation to be made.
+- Determine exoplanetary mass-radius relation in the range of 1-20 Earth mass via transit photometry.
+In particular CHEOPS measures radii to a precision of 10%.
+By targeting stars located anywhere on the sky which are bright enough for precise radial velocity follow-up, CHEOPS does not suffer from the limitations in planet mass associated with fainter stars.
+CHEOPS provides a unique and large sample of small planets, with well-measured radii, enabling the robust bulk density estimates needed to test theories of planet formation and evoluation to be made.

-- Place constraints on planet migration paths.
-CHEOPS will provide a sufficiently large sample of planets with accurate densities to enable discrimination to be made between common groups of migration path.
-In particular, CHEOPS will place constraints on possible planet migration paths followed during the formation and evolution of planets for which the clear presence of a massive gasous envelope cannot be discerned.
+- Place constraints on exoplanetary migration paths.
+CHEOPS can provide a sufficiently large sample of planets with accurate densities to enable discrimination to be made between common groups of migration path.
+In particular, CHEOPS can place constraints on possible planet migration paths followed during the formation and evolution of planets for which the clear presence of a massive gasous envelope cannot be discerned.

 - Provide unique targets for future ground- and space-based spectroscopic facilities such as the E-ELT and JWST.
 In particular, CHEOPS will be able to identify planets that are more likely to have a thin envelope, which are prime targets for future habitability studies.